 But, what makes the Membership Rewards points so valuable is the option to transfer your points to your favorite airline and hotel loyalty program on a 1:1 basis.
 If you fly on Delta, JetBlue, British Airway Avios (American Airlines and Alaska Air), you can book award travel faster than ever.

-While the Amex Premier Rewards Gold is a great option to maximize your airline, gas, and grocery purchases, this travel rewards card is a perfect complement to the Amex Platinum that earns 5x Membership Rewards on airfare and hotel purchases (regardless of the travel provider), which is the highest travel reward for any flexible travel rewards card.
+While the Gold card is a great option to maximize your US restaurant and supermarket purchases, this travel rewards card is a perfect complement to the Amex Platinum that earns 5x Membership Rewards on airfare and hotel purchases (regardless of the travel provider), which is the highest travel reward for any flexible travel rewards card.

 The Chase Freedom is an annual fee-free cash back rewards card that has a quarterly bonus category that rewards 5% on your first $1,500 spent.
-Occasionally supermarkets will be a rotating category like the spring of last year, but all the categories haven’t been released this year.
+Occasionally supermarkets will be a rotating category.

 Owning the Chase Freedom can be beneficial if you want to earn cash back or travel rewards.
 As a member of the Chase Trifecta, you can transfer every Ultimate Rewards point to your Sapphire Preferred, Reserve or Ink Business Preferred to receive a 25% redemption bonus when you redeem your points for award travel, each point is worth 1.25 cents instead of the usual 1 cent redemption value.